Focus of the Month For Doctors

 Upon completion of this module, you’ll be able to:

-Discuss the potential benefits and limitations of medical cannabis as a treatment option in patients with cardiac disease
+Discuss the potential benefits and limitations of medical cannabis as a treatment option for common symptoms of endometriosis

 1 Credit